cidgoh/Wastewater_Contextual_Data_Specification/SOPs/README.md

 # Wastewater Curation Standard Operating Procedures

-The contents of this directory include standard operating procedure(s) (SOP) to accompany the template-based implementation of the <INSERT NAME> contextual data specification.
+The contents of this directory include standard operating procedure(s) (SOP) to accompany the template-based implementation of the Wastewater contextual data specification.

 ## Files